What is forex trading?

 Forex, or foreign exchange, trading involves exchanging one currency for another.
-There can be functional purposes to engage in forex trading, such as travelling abroad and needing to exchange dollars for the currency of the country you’re travelling to, but there can also be financial or speculative reasons to trade currencies.
+There can be functional purposes to engage in forex trading, such as traveling abroad and needing to exchange dollars for the currency of the country you’re traveling to, but there can also be financial or speculative reasons to trade currencies.

 Here’s some key information on forex trading, its history and trading strategies.

 - Average daily forex volume in North America during April 2022 was $956.8 billion, according to a survey from the New York Fed.

 - That showed an 18 percent increase from April 2019 levels of $810.9 billion.